-28. but I say to you that every man who looks at a woman with lust for her has already committed adultery with her in his heart.
+- 27. You have heard that it was said, "You shall not commit adultery," - 28. but I say to you that every man who looks at a woman with lust for her has already committed adultery with her in his heart.

 God's purpose for His Son was not that he overcome Satan or anything else outside his body, but that he overcome the "world" of his sinful human nature.
-Nothing outside of the Son's fleshly body was ever a challenge for him.
-Nor is anything outside of our bodies a challenge for us.
-As with Jesus, if we walk in the way of God's righteousness, then we have won the battle with our flesh and have overcome our world.
-A man who brings himself to perfect submission to the will of God is master of his world.
-Jesus did this first, and he did it in the wilderness by choosing to be "led by the Spirit" instead of by his flesh.
-This can hardly be overemphasized: Jesus was our example because he overcame the world by the same means that he made available to us - the life of God.
+Nothing outside the Son's fleshly body was ever a challenge for him.
+Nor is anything outside our bodies a challenge for us.78 As with Jesus, if we choose the way of God's righteousness, then we have won the battle with our flesh and have overcome our world.
+A man who brings himself to perfect submission to the will of God is master of his entire world.
+Jesus did this first, and he did it in the wilderness by choosing to be led by the Spirit instead of by his flesh.
+This can hardly be overemphasized: Jesus was our example because he overcame the world by the same means that he made available to us - the power of the life of God.